shaymargolis/MapSQL/README.md

     cafe_to_update := map[string]interface{} {
         "name": "The *Hilarious* Club",
         "chain": "OtherHilariousChain",
-        "is_kosher": 1, // Other Column that we wish to chain }
+        "is_kosher": 1, // Other Column that we wish to change }
     err := insertCafe(insertedID, cafe_to_insert)
     if err != nil {